 When moving out of the school district, parents must contact the main office a week prior to leaving.
-All fees and fines must be paid and school-issued Chromebooks/chargers must be turned in in order to complete any transfer of records.
+All fees and fines must be paid in order to complete any transfer of records.

-Students absent for one of the reasons listed below may be considered truant.
+TRUANCY: Students absent for one of the reasons listed below are considered truant.
 Truancy might include, but is not limited to:

-- Excessive absences from school

-- 10 or more occurrences of tardiness

-- Leaving school without permission

-- Being absent from school without a parent's knowledge

-- Being absent from class without permission

-- Obtaining permission to go to a specified place and failing to report there

-- Being absent from school for reasons not excused.
+- 1.)
+Leaving school without permission.
+2.)
+Being absent from school without parent(s) knowledge. - 3.)
+Being absent from class without permission.
+4.)
+Obtaining permission to go to a specified place and failing to report there.
+5.)
+Being absent from school for reasons not excused.
+6.)
+10 or more occurrences of tardiness.

 In accordance with the Requirements of Ohio House Bill 410, it is important for every student in Ohio to attend school every day.
 Missing too much school has long-term, negative effects on students, such as lower achievement and graduation rates.
 There are many reasons students miss school, but districts often can directly impact their students' attendance.
 By using data to identify and support students who may need extra support and services, districts can target supports to get students to school every day.

 In December 2016, the Ohio General Assembly passed House Bill 410 to encourage and support a preventative approach to excessive absences and truancy.
-Schools can no longer suspend or expel students for missing too much school.
-Instead, districts will amend or adopt policies that outline the District's interventions and plan for students who miss too much school.
+Beginning with the 2017-2018 school year, several changes take effect.
+Schools cannot suspend or expel students for missing too much school.
+Districts will amend or adopt policies that outline the district's interventions and plan for students who miss too much school.